EzeBoss/Distributor-Service/README.md

 # Distributor-Service
-This is a site for distributing goods to buyers
+This is a site for distributing goods to buyers.<br>

+I have decided to work on this in order to get together business back home and get the community somewhere they can get all what they want without fear of whether it will come or not.<br>
+This will be something available at there door step.